hayuzi/go-first/README.md

 # Study Golang

 This repo is just for study.
-It recorded some codes when I studied Golang。
+It records some codes I wrote.

 ## Sequence
 - [hello.go](/hello.go)